-Adopt-A-Garden is a program in which volunteers plant and care for a flower bed in order to help beautify Anchorage and make the city a more vibrant and welcoming place for residents and summer visitors.
+Adopt-A-Garden is a program through which volunteers plant and care for a Municipality-managed flower bed to help beautify Anchorage and make the city a more vibrant and welcoming place for residents and summer visitors.

 Who can adopt a garden bed?

 Volunteers are groups, organizations, or individuals of all ages who share a common interest in beautifying Anchorage and proving why it's called the City of Flowers.
 Participants are a diverse mix, including groups such as women Marines, Friends of the Chugach Foothills, Girl Scouts, and many more.

 What are my responsibilities?

 We ask that our Adopt-A-Garden volunteers pick up and plant flowers at the beginning of the summer season, perform basic garden maintenance tasks including watering at least twice a week, weeding, and deadheading at least once per month, and pull flowers at the end of the season.
 Most of our garden sites do not have access to water, so volunteers have to transport water to their flower beds.

 How can I get involved?

 Have a particular patch of Anchorage you'd like to make pop with color?
 Contact the Parks and Recreation at 907-343-4587 for more information about how to get involved, or download and complete the Adopt-A-Garden Leader Agreement.